By Don Lajoie,

 deteriorated, with an angry jostling crowd materializing and shouting "Aba Jo"

 ("Down with Jo.")

 © Copyright (c) Canwest News Service

 Beloved missionary built aid dynasty Don Lajoie |

-building tools, aid volunteers from Canada and locals bound for Labadie,
+tools, aid volunteers from Canada and locals bound for Labadie, a tiny fishing

-priest launched into a Haitian gospel song, loud enough for those on
+launched into a Haitian gospel song, loud enough for those on shore to

 "Balansay, balansay pou Jesi."

 The Canadians were both delighted and frightened.